 Take a look at my three-part series on budgeting and get started on yours today!

 3. Lack of an emergency fund or proper insurance coverage

-Many people don’t want an emergency fund, and I hear many physicians and high income families say that they don’t think they need an emergency fund.
+Many people don’t want an emergency fund, though many of my financial coaching clients don’t want to hear about that.
+I hear many physicians and high income families say that they don’t think they need an emergency fund.

 Well, let me tell you that you definitely DO need an emergency fund.
 Do you know why?
 Because emergencies happen!

 I see all kinds of websites that will say dumb things like, “You don’t need an emergency fund.
 That money won’t earn you any returns.
 It’s just sitting there not working for you.
 Put that money to work and then use a credit card or a home equity line of credit (HELOC) if you have an emergency.”

 That’s an incredibly hazardous approach.

 The last thing you want in a financial emergency is to incur more debt.
 That’s a good way to precipitate a crisis.

 The emergency fund is not there to earn money.
 It’s to protect the things that do earn money.